navneet-verma-2a7223195/springbootsetup/README.md

 Step 6- Then create MVC model in the project by creating packages.

-Step 7- Run Spring boot application, then create rest api and spring profiles.
+Step 7- Run Spring boot application, then create rest api and spring profiles as required.